Mate0ff/Python_Studies_Game/README.md

 # Python_Studies_Game

-## General info
-This project is a simple game in Python for my classes.
+Welcome to **Duck Hunt**, a simple  Python game created for my university class.
+The objective is straightforward: shoot as many targets as possible within 45 seconds!
+The game challenges players to be quick and accurate as they move and shoot using arrow keys.

-## About game
+## Installation

-Game is called Duck Hunt and your objective is to shoot as many ducks as you can in 45 seconds.
-For each successfully shot duck you get 1 point.
+To play Duck Hunt clone repository and install required packages.

-## Controls
+## How to Play

-To move and shoot use arrows.
+Control your character using the arrow keys:

+- **Left/Right arrows:** Move left or right
+- **Up arrow:** Shoot

+Aim for the high score by shooting as many ducks as you can within the time limit!